Church of Nossa Senhora de Guadalupe

-The Church of Nossa Senhora do Guadalupe (Igreja de Nossa Senhora do Guadalupe), is a Portuguese church in civil parish of Guadalupe, in the municipality of Santa Cruz da Graciosa, on the island of Graciosa in the archipelago of the Azores.
+The Church of Nossa Senhora do Guadalupe (Igreja de Nossa Senhora do Guadalupe), is a Portuguese church in the civil parish of Guadalupe, in the municipality of Santa Cruz da Graciosa, on the island of Graciosa in the archipelago of the Azores.

 History

 In the 16th century, a hermitage was constructed to shelter an image brought from Mexico by Domingos Pires da Covilhã, one of the early settlers in the area.

 By 1602, the area was elevated to the status of ecclesiastical parish, under the invocation of Nossa Senhora de Guadalupe (Our Lady of Guadalupe).
 It was in 1644, though, that the southwest corner of Santa Cruz da Graciosa was disaggregated to form the administrative parish territory.

 Following decades of activity, and with the growth of the resident population, it was decided that a newer, larger temple was needed to support the community.
 On 15 May 1713, the church foundations were opened to the public, with the consecration of the cornerstone occurring on 22 May.
 As a consequence of the 1717 volcanic earthquake event, which destroyed much of the parish, the construction of the church was delayed, with worked resuming on the main nave around September 1754.
 The first mass was held on 5 August 1765, with the movement of the Holy Sacrament and many of the images.

 The seismic crisis resulted in the popular decision to hold an annual Procissão dos abalos (Procession of the Concussion/Aftershocks), with the image of Our Lady of Guadalupe moved between the parochial church and mount overlooking the village of Santa Cruz.
 As a result, the patrons' celebrations occurred annually on the first week of August.
 On arrival there would be a mass, before the image would return to the parochial church by procession.
 Although diminishing over time, following the 1980 Azores earthquake on 1 January, the procession became a popular event.

 The building was repaired in the late 20th century, through the investment of the regional government, which invested €42,408 into its restoration.
 The restoration was concluded in 2010.